Unnyul County

-Unryul County (은률군) is a county in South Hwanghae province, North Korea.
+Ŭnryul County (은률군) is a county in South Hwanghae province, North Korea.
 The county is called by the name Eunyul (은율) in South Korea, due to the pronunciation differences between Northern and Southern Korean dialects.

 History

 Neolithic artefacts were found in the region then known as Gunryanggol village located in the subdivision called Changam-ri Nambumyeon (now forming part of Sandong-ri).
 Bronze age Dolmen were found in different parts of the County, and many bronze age artifacts and Chinese knife money during the Han dynasty were found in the region in the mud tombs.
 Different artefacts from the Iron Age were also found in Unsŏng-ri.
 Archaeological findings related to the Lelang confederacy have also been found.
 During the kingdom of Goguryeo, it was called Yulgu or Yulcheon.
 In 757, when it was under the kingdom of Silla, the region was an associated region under the control of Yangak County.
 After the founding of the Goryeo Kingdom, the region was known as the Unyul prefecture, which was divided into three regions (a sub-county that was under pungju, Jamgmyeongjin area under Hwangju, and the Yeonpungjang area which was owned by the Goryeo royals).
 In 1269, due to the control of Goryeo by the Yuan Dynasty, it was confiscated and put under the control of Dongnyeong Prefectures but soon returned to the control of the kingdom of Goryeo in 1278.
 During the Joseon era, it went under the control of Pungchon County in 1414, but it soon returned to Unyul County.
 In 1919 it became a centre for mass protests.
 In 1954, it began to be a county under South Hwanghae Province.